 Pub hop and listen to ghost stories

-Then your costumed guide will take you to three different bars, where the spooky stories will continue.
+Then your costumed guide will take you to three bars, where the spooky stories will continue.

 Visit Olympic National Park

-A luxury vehicle picks you from your hotel, and you are on your way to experience the beauty of the great outdoors in the Pacific Northwest.
+A luxury vehicle will pick you up from your hotel, and you will experience the beauty of the great outdoors in the Pacific Northwest.